SingleManTH/agiletoolkit.org/docs/overview/why-use.md

 ### Bringing the ease of desktop development to the web

-We believe that conventional PHP frameworks offer very little help with building reusable user interface components, so Agile Toolkit borrows core principles found in desktop GUI frameworks such as Cocoa, QT and .Net.
+We believe that conventional PHP frameworks offer very little help with building reusable user interface components, so Agile Toolkit borrows proven principles found in desktop GUI frameworks such as Cocoa, QT and .Net.
 This means that:

 * The framework provides a consistent, professional look and feel for your application, based on standard UI components such as buttons, menus, forms and fields
 * The look and feel is easy to skin or customise